metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 -  In Queue: The job is waiting to be executed because the maximum number of simultaneous jobs has already been met.

-**Run Command**

-This is the command that is called by the job executor to invoke the job.
+**Run Command:** This is the command that is called by the job executor to invoke the job.

 Action Buttons
 ^^^^^^^^^^^^^^

-**Abort Selected Job**

-This button will kill the selected job (or PET?).
+**Abort Selected Job:** This button will kill the selected job (or PET?).

-**Open Selected Job in Explorer**

-This button will open Windows Explorer at the location of the execution directory for the highlighted job.
+**Open Selected Job in Explorer:** This button will open Windows Explorer at the location of the execution directory for the highlighted job.